 Is CSPM free?

-Some basic CSPM platforms are free, like CSPM in Azure, with basic features for Azure users, or open-source Magpie CSPM.
-Free CSPM features can include asset inventories and security scores.
-Paid CSPM solutions offer much more, from flexibility and integration to advanced runtime insights and prioritization of issues based on runtime behavior.
+Some basic platforms are free, like CSPM in Azure, with basic features for Azure users, or the open-source Magpie.
+Free posture management features can include asset inventories and security scores.
+Paid solutions offer much more, from flexibility and integration to advanced runtime insights and prioritization of issues based on runtime behavior.

 What are the risks of CSPM?

-The risks of CSPM stem from tool limitations and security gaps created when tools can’t cover your entire ecosystem.
-CSPM platforms come with limited scope, focusing primarily on misconfigurations and compliance, so a primary risk is the failure to identify real-time threats and address them quickly.
-Even with limited visibility, CSPM solutions may lead to alert fatigue, flagging multiple issues without prioritizing those that are truly critical and overwhelming teams tasked with fixing issues.
+The risks stem from tool limitations and security gaps created when tools can’t cover your entire ecosystem.
+These platforms come with a limited scope, focusing primarily on misconfigurations and compliance, so a primary risk is the failure to identify real-time threats and address them quickly.
+Even with limited visibility, posture management solutions may lead to alert fatigue, flagging multiple issues without prioritizing those that are truly critical and overwhelming teams tasked with fixing issues.

 What is the difference between CSPM and CNAPP?

 The difference lies in the focus and scope of each tool: A CSPM handles configuration and compliance.
-A CNAPP offers broader coverage and can integrate CSPM, cloud workload protection (CWP), runtime protection, and vulnerability management.
+A cloud-native application protection platform (CNAPP) offers broader coverage and can integrate CSPM, cloud workload protection (CWP), runtime protection, and vulnerability management.
 A CNAPP secures the lifecycle of cloud applications from development to runtime.

 What is the difference between CWP and CSPM?